somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 ## Rule Based Pricing
-We have following rules to work on the
+We have following rules to work on the rest of SKUs, i.e. the bad data
 - If the price is zero all the time, then the new price is 0 as well.
 - If the price is having a constant price each time, then we set the price +/- 1% variation from its constant price.
 - If the price is varying less than 5 price points historically, then select the price of the most generated average revenue by far.